The effects of the pandemic across the state are starting to show up in the data.

 - Rural counties have a higher percentage of people employed in agriculture and government jobs or who are self-employed, while the Twin Cities area has a significant share of people employed in the professional and business services sector, which includes jobs like management of companies, legal advice and representation, and accounting.

-- Greater Minnesota’s climbing workforce vacancy rates paused only briefly during the pandemic and are now at all-time highs.
+- Greater Minnesota’s climbing workforce vacancy rates are at all-time highs.
 The largest increases in wages for job vacancies have occurred in Greater Minnesota as well, although wages are now rising in the Twin Cities as the workforce shortage hits the metro area.

 After a rollercoaster decade, farmers appear to be getting some relief.

-- After a decline in land values from their peak in 2014, prices have plateaued but continue to be historically high.
-Land along the western side of the state has increased in value as much as 700% since 2000.
+- After a decline in land values from their peak in 2014, values again have increased to historic highest in 2022.
+Land along the western side of the state has increased in value as much as 1,000% since 2000.

 - Ag markets have improved over the last few years.
 Average incomes are finally exceeding expenses, resulting in some of the highest net incomes farms have seen recently.